Follow TV Tropes

 • Two clones who sport gray hair, Cut Lawquane, and Captain Howzer.
 Even taking their accelerated aging into account, these clones should realistically be about twenty-six years old biologically by the time the show takes place; however, Cut deserted the Grand Army of the Republic in the first year of the Clone Wars and thus has the stress of having to hide out from his own brothers and putting his adopted family at risk, and Howzer's face is covered in scars, indicating a long and difficult military career.
 Howzer also has the distinction of being immune to the effects of Order 66, so it's possible that he's suffered some psychological trauma from seeing his men become Brainwashed and Crazy.

-• Speaking of Star Wars: The Clone Wars, a number of other Clone Troopers sport gray hair throughout that series run, including but not limited to Sinker, O'Niner, and Crasher.
+• In Star Wars: The Clone Wars, a number of other Clone Troopers sport gray hair throughout that series run, including but not limited to Sinker, O'Niner, and Crasher.
 In the case of Sinker, it's probably dyed.
 The other two are less clear, especially since Crasher actually seems to be balding.

 Real Life